wasp-lang/haskell-handbook/dependencies-version-bounds.md

 So, you could run tests twice, once with the latest LTS and once with the nightly resolver.
 Or, you could run them three times, once with the older LTS, once with the current LTS, and once with the nightly resolver.

 If you are using cabal to build your project, you can achieve the same thing (travel into past) by using `index-state` configuration option, which tells cabal to use Hackage as it was at the specified time.
+You would then run tests once with no index-state set, so that latest versions are used, and then you would run it with `index-state` set to such point in time that it uses versions that are close to the lower bounds of your version bounds.
+And finally you could also run it with `index-state` set to points in time in between now and that oldest `index-state`, to cover the middle ground.

-Finally, you could these in the CI instead of manually, ensuring that your library is always tested againt different sets of versions.
+Finally, you could (and probably should) run these tests in the CI instead of manually, ensuring that your library is always tested againt different sets of versions.

+For an example of such CI workflow, you can take a look at https://github.com/wasp-lang/strong-path/blob/master/.github/workflows/ci.yaml .

 ### Example